Category: Innovation in Art

 The baffling paintings of Paul Cézanne

-I’m at odds with historians who describe the hugely influential paintings of Post-Impressionist Paul Cézanne as famously silent or emotionally detached.
+I’m at odds with historians who describe the seminal paintings of Paul Cézanne as emotionally detached and famously silent.
 To my eye, nothing could be further from the truth.

 -